Jang Hang-jun

-Jang Hang-jun (born September 17, 1969) is a South Korean film director and television director, and also screenwriter in both fields.
-He is also professor at the Department of Theater and Film at Digital Seoul Culture Arts University.
-He made his debut in the 2002 film Turn on the Lighter.
-Jang directed films, including Break Out (2002) and Spring Breeze (2003).
-In 2011, he turned to the small screen, co-wrote and directed Sign, a medical crime investigation drama starring Park Shin-yang and Kim Ah-joong.
+Jang Hang-jun (born September 17, 1969) is a South Korean film and television director, screenwriter, and television personality.
+He is a professor in the Department of Theater and Film at Digital Seoul Culture Arts University.
+Jang is known for the 2026 historical film The King's Warden, which recorded over 16 million admissions, making it the second most-watched and highest-grossing film in South Korean box office history.

+He made his directional debut in the 2002 film Break Out.
+Jang has directed the feature films Spring Breeze (2003), Forgotten (2017), Rebound (2023) and anthology The Killer.

-Early years
+Early life

 Jang was born in Daegu in 1969.
-During Jang's childhood, they grew up in a privileged family with a driver and subject-specific tutors.
-However, Jang didn't prioritize studying and instead spent most of their time playing with friends at school.
-However, when Jang reached their second year of high school, their father's construction business went bankrupt.
-As a result, Jang enrolled in the theater department in Seoul.
-It was during this time that Jang discovered a passion for the arts and pondered the question, "What am I good at?"
+He grew up in a privileged household provided with a personal driver and subject-specific tutors.
+Despite these advantages, Jang did not prioritize his studies, choosing instead to spend his time socializing with friends.
+This lifestyle changed during his second year of high school when his father's construction business went bankrupt.
+Following this shift in circumstances, Jang enrolled in a theater department in Seoul.
+During his studies, he discovered a deep passion for the arts and began to seriously evaluate his professional strengths.

 Career

-After completing his studies, Jang managed to secure a job as the youngest writer at a broadcasting station.
-This opportunity came about through a connection with an older brother they knew.
-However, after just six months, the main writer unexpectedly disappeared.
-In a surprising twist, a script that Jang had previously written was adopted, leading to a promotion to the role of Field Director.
+After graduating, Jang secured a position as the youngest writer at a broadcasting station, an opportunity facilitated by a senior acquaintance.
+His role shifted unexpectedly after six months when the lead writer disappeared.
+In a surprising turn of events, a script Jang had previously written was adopted by the station, resulting in his promotion to Field Director.

-While working as a writer in the SBS entertainment department and filming Good Friends, Jang was greatly inspired by his friend Jang Jin's victory in the Spring Literary Contest.
-This served as a catalyst for Jang to make a transition into the film industry as a writer.
-Jang transitioned from being an entertainment writer to focusing on writing movie scenarios.
-In 1996, he achieved recognition in the film industry with the script for The Adventure of Mrs. Park, which marked the beginning of his career in film industry.
+While working as a writer for the SBS entertainment department on the show Good Friends, Jang found inspiration in his friend Jang Jin's success in the Spring Literary Contest.
+This achievement motivated him to transition from television entertainment to the film industry.
+He began focusing on screenwriting and gained significant recognition in 1996 with his script for The Adventure of Mrs. Park, which effectively launched his cinematic career.

+In 2011, he co-wrote and directed Sign, a medical crime investigation drama starring Park Shin-yang and Kim Ah-joong.

+In 2026, he wrote and directed the historical film The King's Warden.
+The film was released on February 4, 2026, coinciding with the Korean New Year holiday.
+It received positive reviews and did well at the box office.

 Philanthropy

-On March 4, 2022, Jang donated 30 million won to the Children's Fund in Ukraine, along with his wife Kim Eun-hee, to help Ukrainian victims in Russian invasion.
+Jang and his wife, Kim Eun-hee, donated 30 million won to the Children's Fund in Ukraine on March 4, 2022, to support those affected by the Russian invasion.